amanangira/harvest-cli-utility/README.md

 - `-m, --monthly`: Show monthly summary
 - `-w, --weekly`: Show weekly summary

+**Enhanced Output:**

+The list command now provides detailed task-based aggregation for all views:
+- Daily view: Shows individual time entries followed by a task summary with percentages
+- Weekly view: Shows project/task breakdown followed by a task-only summary across all projects
+- Monthly view: Shows project/task breakdown followed by a task-only summary across all projects

+This makes it easy to see how your time is distributed across different tasks, regardless of which projects they belong to.

 ## Common Workflows

 ### Log Time for Today